TheOdinProject/curriculum/ruby_programming/git/advanced_git_lesson.md

 ### Working With Remotes

-Thus far you've been working with remote repositories each time you've pushed or pulled from your own Github repository while working on the curriculum's various projects.
+Thus far you've been working with remote repositories each time you've pushed or pulled from your own GitHub repository while working on the curriculum's various projects.
 In this section we're going to cover some slightly more advanced topics, which you might not have yet encountered or had to use.

 ## git push --force